 - Marketing and Sales: This section is all about promoting and selling!
 Who are your customers in your area?
 What is the way you’ll reach that target market?
 How will your sales engine keep generating you the money you need to ensure you have ongoing customers and a successful small business or courier service.

 - Operations: Who is part of your team?
 Who are the business owners?
 How are you going to reach those target customers?
 What demands are you meeting?
 Are you going to their homes?
 Or doing deliveries only to businesses?

 - Financials: All businesses need to worry about the money.
 The most important part (arguably) of the service delivery plan is the financials.
-Whether you’re a goods delivery business or a courier business, you want to ensure that you get the financials done right.
+Whether you’re a goods delivery business, a courier business, or a grocery delivery business, you want to ensure that you get the financials done right.